jankeesv/RFIDKanban/README.md

 # RFIDKanban
-An electronic version of the kanban coin game using RFID tags
+An electronic version of the kanban coin game using RFID tags.
+Multiple RaspberryPi3 machines are used in combination with a RC522 RFID reader.
+Windows 10 IoT Core is used as the OS for the RaspberryPi3 machines.
+The server uses a .NET MVC Web Application that validates the data and persists the registrations in SQL Server DB.
+Power BI Desktop is used to visualize the data in multiple graphs.